 The whole point of Modern Toilet is that everything is loo-themed.
 You sit on toilets, not chairs, the menu is written on a loo-seat shaped paper, the food comes in toilet-shaped dishes, the drinks in specimen bottles and the ice cream, well, it’s chocolate and poop-shaped.

-I’d been wanting to go to it for years – so, when I recently got the chance to spend 48 hours in Taipei, it was one of my absolute must-dos.
+I’d been wanting to go to it for years – so, when I recently got the chance to spend 48 hours in Taipei, it was toilet restaurant touchdown.

 I went to Modern Toilet Ximending, an area often described as Taipei’s Harajuku.

-While this is a busy area and has exciting distracting things everywhere the Modern Toilet restaurant Ximending stands out due to the giant toilet hanging off the side of the building, you further confirm you’re in the right place when you enter the stairwell to find a loo and a giant plastic pile of poo in reception!
+While this is a busy area and has exciting distracting things everywhere the Modern Toilet restaurant Ximending stands out due to the giant toilet hanging off the side of the building (see below), you further confirm you’re in the right place when you enter the stairwell to find a loo and a giant plastic pile of poo in reception!

 The restaurant opened at noon and I was there on the dot as I’d heard it gets seriously busy and yep, all the seats were filled by 12.15.
-Now, this might surprise you, as, let’s face it, food and faeces don’t normally mix well – but there are at least five reasons why I’d suggest you go.
+Now, this might surprise you, as, let’s face it, food and faeces don’t normally mix well – but there are at least five reasons why I loved it, while all the other folk loved it and why I’d suggest you hit the toilet restaurant too.

 Reason One to Visit Modern Toilet: It’s Cheap and the Food is Good